 In 1987, while serving as Museum Director and Design Director for The National Geographic Society, Washington, DC, Mr. Dering produced the GEOGRAPHICA Interactive Science Exhibition for Explorers Hall Museum, pioneering, new, interactive, hands-on, educational, media technologies, such as the “first” educational, full-motion, high-definition, CD-ROM.

-This historic US-USSR Cultural Business Joint Venture Agreement paved the way for Russian museums to independently control their financial operations; establish financial and cultural joint ventures with Western corporations and museums; and, establish funding opportunities for restoration and conservation of specific art and artifacts, such as the State Carriage of Czar Catherine II with funding contributed by Federal Express.
+In 1989, Mr. Dering negotiated the first, US-USSR Cultural Business Joint Venture between The National Geographic Society and The State Hermitage Museum, Saint Petersburg, Russia.
+This historic international agreement paved the way for Russian museums to independently manage their financial operations; to establish business joint ventures with Western corporations and museums; and, to establish funding opportunities for conservation of art and artifacts, including restoration of the “Golden” State Carriage of Czar Catherine II.